mcuadros/ofelia/README.md

 - `slack-webhook` - URL of the slack webhook.
 - `slack-only-on-error` - only send a slack message if the execution was not successful.

+- `pushover-userkey` - pushover user key.
+- `pushover-appkey` - pushover app key.
+- `pushover-only-on-error` - only send a pushover message if the execution was not successful.

 ### Overlap
 **Ofelia** can prevent that a job is run twice in parallel (e.g. if the first execution didn't complete before a second execution was scheduled.
 If a job has the option `no-overlap` set, it will not be run concurrently.